giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

 ### GCP specific

-- `--gcp-project` - The Google Cloud Platform project where the cluster will be deployed
+- `--gcp-project` - The Google Cloud Platform project where the cluster will be deployed.
 - `--region` - The Google Cloud Platform region where the cluster will be deployed
 - `--gcp-failure-domains` - The Google Cloud Platform zones where the cluster's control-plane nodes will be deployed.
 - `--gcp-control-plane-sa-email` (optional) - The Google Cloud Platform Service Account which the control-plane nodes will use (default: "default")